onehilltech/dab/README.md

 ```

 The result will be a data model where all objects have an ```_id``` property, and
 all computed values are resolved.
-The returned model can also be used to seed a
+The returned model can also seed a MongoDB database.
-MongoDB database.
-Each collection in the data model will contain instances of
+Each collection in the data model will contain instances of Mongoose documents.
-Mongoose documents.

 ```javascript
 dab.seed (model, function (err, dm) {